-Diffusion language models (DLMs) have emerged as a compelling alternative \cite{austin2023structureddenoisingdiffusionmodels}.
-Rather than generating tokens sequentially, DLMs begin with a fully masked sequence and progressively refine it through iterative denoising, enabling parallel token prediction and bidirectional context integration.
-Recent work has demonstrated that DLMs can achieve competitive performance with strong autoregressive models on tasks ranging from in-context learning to instruction following \cite{nie2025largelanguagediffusionmodels,ye2025dream7bdiffusionlarge}.
+Diffusion language models (DLMs) have emerged as a compelling alternative to autoregressive generation \citep{austin2023structureddenoisingdiffusionmodels}.
+By starting from a fully masked sequence and iteratively denoising, DLMs enable parallel token prediction and bidirectional context integration, achieving competitive performance on diverse tasks \citep{nie2025largelanguagediffusionmodels,ye2025dream7bdiffusionlarge}.
+However, \emph{decoding efficiency} remains a challenge: generation requires many refinement steps, yet many tokens converge to stable predictions well before the final step \citep{li2025diffusionlanguagemodelsknow}, leading to unnecessary computation.